JonathanReeve/template-dissertation/README.md

 Once it builds, commit your changes and push to your repository.
 Enable GitHub actions, and it'll automatically serve it to GitHub pages.

 For an example, see [my own disseration](http://dissertation.jonreeve.com/) (still a work in progress).

+## Deploying to the Web

+A GitHub Actions setup is already included, which can automatically build and deploy your dissertation.
+So long as your repo has Actions and Pages enabled for your repo, it will automatically deploy to <https://your-username-here.github.io/template-dissertation/>, where `your-username-here` is your GitHub username.
+Change `template-dissertation`, if you've changed the name of your repo.

+I'd recommend setting up a custom domain.
+For example, my dissertation lives at [dissertaiton.jonreeve.com](https://dissertation.jonreeve.com/)

 ## Depositing Using Zenodo